Skip to Content

 #10 More Impressive Acceleration

-Diesel engines have fewer sensitive components than gas engines.
+A diesel engine has fewer sensitive components than a gas engine.

 This means there are fewer parts that could potentially malfunction when work or play puts lots of stress on them.